davCoCH/react-base-template/README.md

-# React Vite Base Template by @Davidnci2
+# React Vite Base Template by @DavCoCH

 This template provides a minimal setup to get a React application working with Vite, along with route aliases for cleaner and more maintainable imports.